 Font’s Point

-This scenic lookout over the badlands of Anza-Borrego is similar to what you might see at Death Valley National Park.
+This scenic lookout over the badlands of Anza-Borrego is one of the most beautiful spots in the park.
+It similar to what you might see at Death Valley National Park.
 It’s often referred to as the Grand Canyon of California.

 A word of caution; the sandy trail off S-22 can get quite sandy.
 When the conditions are right, you might make it without 4-wheel drive, but I don’t recommend chancing it unless you are familiar with driving in the desert.

-If you do visit, sunrise bathes the jagged peaks in golden yellow.
+If you do visit, sunrise is the best time to see it.
+The sun bathes the jagged peaks in golden yellow.
 It’s a sight to see.

-The Galleta Meadow Statues are a collection of massive, larger-than-life sculptures of dinosaurs, serpents, and other creatures stomping across the sandy brush.
+The Galleta Meadow Sculptures are a collection of more than 130 massive, larger-than-life metal creatures like dinosaurs, serpents, and other creatures stomping across the sandy brush.

 The Pumpkin Patch